 - The International Standards Organization (ISO) frameworks ISO/IEC 27001 and 27002

-The NIST Framework for Improving Critical Infrastructure Cybersecurity, sometimes just called the “NIST cybersecurity framework,” is, as its name suggests, intended for us in protecting critical infrastructure like power plants and dams from cyber attack.
+The NIST Framework for Improving Critical Infrastructure Cybersecurity, sometimes just called the “NIST cybersecurity framework,” is, as its name suggests, is intended to be used to protect critical infrastructure like power plants and dams from cyber attacks.
 However, its principles can apply to any organization that seeks better security.
-It is one of several NIST standards that cover cyber security.
+It is one of several NIST standards that cover cybersecurity.

-Like most frameworks, the NIST cybersecurity framework is complex and large in scope.
+Like most frameworks, the NIST cybersecurity framework is complex and broad in scope.
 The basic document describing it runs 41 pages.
-The actual implementation of the framework can involve thousands of person hours and hundreds of pages of documentation, procedures, controls and so forth.
+The actual implementation of the framework can involve thousands of person-hours and hundreds of pages of documentation, procedures, controls, and so forth.
 At the root, though, the framework is fairly easy to understand.

-ISO 27001/27002, also known as ISO 27K is the internationally recognized standard for cyber security.
+ISO 27001/27002, also known as ISO 27K is the internationally recognized standard for cybersecurity.
 The framework mandates (assumes) that an organization adopting ISO 27001 will have an Information Security Management System (ISMS).
-With that in mind, ISO/IEC 27001 requires that management will systematically manage the organization’s information security risks, taking into account threats and vulnerabilities.
+ISO/IEC 27001 requires that management will systematically manage the organization’s information security risks, taking into account threats and vulnerabilities.

 - Check — involves monitoring and review of the ISMS, measuring process performance compared to policies and objectives.

 - Act — is the process of updating and improving the ISMS.
 It may mean undertaking corrective and preventive actions, on the basis of internal audit and management review.